 WAVE3 Troubleshooter Eric Flack uncovers some of the metro's darkest stories.
-He joins Tony each Thursday at 8:37 a.m. to talk about it and again at Friday at 6:37 a.m.
+He joins Tony each Thursday at 8:37 a.m. to talk about it and again at Friday at either 6:07 a.m. or 6:37 a.m.
 Check back for his weekly segments with Tony.
 Audio gets posted on Friday.
 This week:

 Catch Tony and the Morning Team every Monday through Friday from 5am-9am on 84WHAS

 Some of Tony Cruise's favorite places to visit on the web.